LukeGrahamLandry/hctarcs/devlog.md

 Want the option to include in the binary or download at runtime (need some sort of caching I guess).

+Backend probably just wants a list of textures so when a sprite wants to switch texture it needs to look it up by name or scratch index (since you can do next_costume) so need a different mapping of str/int -> int for each type of sprite.

+TODO: figure out how to use notan's draw onto an offscreen texture and render that every frame instead of saving all the pen stamps in a list and replaying them.
+Needs to be the same texture used for pen pixels.
+Logic being sprites are draw in their current position each frame so need to clear the screen but pen persists until explicitly cleared.

 TODO: unrelated, I wonder if scratch-compiler-2 return values support recursive fibonacci

 ## nicer interface (Dec 31)